Mack1234234/CSCI3251_XueGuangxuan/README.md

 # CSCI3251_XueGuangxuan
-Hello I am Xue Guangxuan
+This is the project of Xue Guangxuan
 My student number is 1155194956
-I will pull my project later